lgchang27/TSA-Seq-2.0-Analysis/Changed_Region/README.md

 ```shell
 python DE_TSA_pos_v2_TSA2.0.py -b HFF-H1_maxmin_mergeAdjacent.bed -csv DE/20190421_HFFvsH1_2folds_padj0.01-DESeq2-results-with-normalized-counts-protein-coding.csv -o DE_HFF-H1 -overlap_geneID relocated -nonOverlap_geneID not_relocated -all_geneID all_gene -y HFF/H1
 ```
-This code will 1) generate 3 gene lists with chromosome and positions (relocated, not_relocated, all_gene); 2) report gene number for the three lists; 3) plot a box plot to compare log2-fold changes (HFF/H1) for relocated vs not_relocated genes and calculate a P-value with two-tailed t-test.
+This code will 1) generate 3 gene lists with chromosome and positions (relocated, not_relocated, all_gene); 2) report gene number for the three lists; 3) plot a box plot to compare log2-fold changes (HFF/H1) for relocated vs not_relocated genes and calculate a P-value with Welch's t-test.

 Take the three gene lists (relocated, not_relocated, all_gene) and take the bigwig files for rescaled TSA-Seq scores (mean values of biological replicates, generated in the "Identify changed domains" step), generate scatter plots to compare their rescaled TSA-Seq scores in the two cell lines: